joki20/dbwebb-mvc-proj/README.md

 1. Make sure XAMPP is running on port 8080 with MySQL.

-2. Click menu option 'Code' and copy the HTTPS or SSH link to this git and then type either of the following inside folder C:/xampp/htdocs folder:
+2. Click menu option 'Code' and copy the HTTPS or SSH link to this git and then type either of the following inside folder C:/xampp/htdocs in your terminal:
 * **git clone https://github.com/joki20/dbwebb-mvc-proj.git**
 * **git clone git@github.com:libgit2/libgit2.git**